demarey/pharo-rest-tutorial/README.md

     We will only use the `data.csv`file.
 2. Download a fresh `Pharo 10.0 - 64bit` image through Pharo Launcher and launch it
 4. Clean the data
+We could load the data with the `NeoCSV` library  but we will rather do it with pure Pharo for this tutorial.
 An AED information can be splitted on many lines (description with line breaks).
 Let's uniformize the content.
 ```smalltalk
 csvFile := FileLocator home / 'aed_csv' / 'data.csv'.